rutledgeismyname/pig-game/README.md

 Good Luck!

 P.S.
-I know that we do not have much folder strucutre here within this repository.
+I know that we do not have much folder structure here within the repository.
 That is done on purpose to display all the files for ease of use.

 Happy Coding/Playing!